MCore-Services-bv/teamleader-sdk/docs/files/files.md

 The Files resource provides operations for managing file uploads and downloads in Teamleader.
 Files can be attached to various subjects (companies, contacts, deals, invoices, projects, tickets) and organized into folders.
 The API handles secure upload/download through temporary URLs.

+**Enhanced in v1.1.2**: The Files resource now includes custom filter validation and formatting to ensure compatibility with the Teamleader Files API's specific requirements.
+This includes strict validation of subject filters and automatic formatting of filter parameters.

 ## Navigation

 - [Endpoint](#endpoint)